DrFairy/yii2-ARImages/README.md

 * `$model->imagesUrls['logoBig']` - is available if you have set variant name 'big' to AR model image attribute 'logo' in attached ARImages behavior.
 Optional variant setting 'saveFolder' doesn't change anything here and cases below.
 * `$model->imagesUrls['logo']` - is available as the first image variant url of AR model image attribute 'logo', declared in attached behavior settings.
 BUT IT'S ONLY AVAILABLE if this first attribute image variant has no name.
 * `$model->imagesUrls['logo2']` - is available as the third image variant url of AR model image attribute 'logo', declared in attached behavior settings.
 BUT IT'S ONLY AVAILABLE if there is three declared variants, and the third one has no name, else it’s the first name convention case.

+Note that the AR model image attribute name in images urls keys is transformed to lowercase for unique naming for different images attributes.
+For example, 'logo bIg' and 'logoB Ig' (will be 'logoBIg' and 'logobIg', not 'logoBIg' both).

 DON'T FORGET
 ------------